What HGTV Taught Me about Home Buying, Selling, and Decorating

 More than 20 years ago, a beautiful confluence of creativity and reality began—HGTV.
 The cable channel revolutionized the way everyday people viewed their homes, lawns, and gardens.
 The pioneer shows emphasized decorating and gardening, but later were replaced by the movement that encompasses house renovation and adventures in buying and selling real estate.

-Today, HGTV has expanded their roster to include DIY Network, Travel Channel, Food Network, and Great American Country.
+Today, HGTV has expanded its roster to include DIY Network, Travel Channel, Food Network, and Great American Country.
 I’ll admit to having all on my Verizon “favorites” list.

 After hundreds of episodes of rehab shows, I know how to demo a dated kitchen.
 Enough already.
 (Note: sarcasm to follow.)

 With the advent of real estate entertainment, viewers are becoming more savvy each day on how to correctly perform a plethora of jobs that used to take years of experience to learn.
-From real estate agent to construction site manager, we can now all become professionals.
+From real estate agents to construction site managers, we can now all become professionals.
 About 36 hours of straight HGTV viewing should get the job done!

 These are just a few of the lessons and observations HGTV and her spin-off sisters have taught me along the way.

-• The only houses worth seeing, let alone buy, come complete with stainless steel appliances, neutral paint, and hard wood floors (preferably wide-plank).
+- The only houses worth seeing, let alone buying, come complete with stainless steel appliances, neutral paint, and hardwood floors (preferably wide-plank).

 I also think HGTV is responsible for the real estate double edged sword that is "knowledge equals power."
 Today, we have such an inflated view of renovation and real estate that most of us think a massive reno stays on budget because we say so, and all selling/buying negations go smoothly because the pretty lady on the show gets it done in 30 minutes.